Danchouvzv/Grader/grader_ai_flutter/LEGAL/PRIVACY_POLICY.md

 - **Consent**: We will ask for your explicit consent before sharing data for any other purpose

 ## 7. Subscriptions and Payments
+- **Payment methods**: Premium subscriptions are available by request through our support channels
-- **Payment processing**: Handled by Apple App Store or Google Play Store
+- **Payment processing**: When available, payments may be processed through Apple App Store In-App Purchases or direct payment methods
-- **Payment data**: We do not store full payment details
+- **Payment data**: We do not store full payment details or credit card information
-- **Subscription data**: We track subscription status for feature access
+- **Subscription data**: We track subscription status for feature access in our secure database
+- **Contact**: For subscription inquiries, contact support@grader.ai

 ## 8. Your Rights
 - **Access**: Request a copy of your personal data